ibm-cloud-docs/account/crn.md

 `c7a27f55-d35e-4153-b044-8ca9155fc467/my-test-asg1/my-scaleout-policy`

-You can also obtain a CRN from an {{site.data.keyword.Bluemix_notm}} resource by using the following CLI command:
+You can also obtain a CRN from an {{site.data.keyword.cloud_notm}} resource by using the following CLI command:

 ```bash
 ibmcloud resource service-instance